unhuman-io/obot/README.md

 # Host PC software

+Freebot is designed to run on linux both on small computers like the Nvidia Jetson Nano and the Raspberry pi, or larger computers like laptops.
+A debian based linux distrubution is assumed, but Freebot can be run on other linux distributions as well.
+Some subcomponents are necessary in order to run hardware.
+They can be built from source or installed from binaries using the method described below.

 Install linux kernel headers appropriate for your installation.
 For example:
 ```shell
 sudo apt install -y linux-headers-$(uname -r)